Bdale maintains a repository that contains the FreedomBox installer,

 the sig and the image then use his gpg

 While not required, upgrading the uboot bootloader on the DreamPlug can give you additional capabilities.
 Most importantly, upgrading lets you boot the whole operating system from an ext formatted partition.
 If that got you interested, check out our ubootUpgradeInstructions.
 If not, feel free to ignore this.

 One thing many people seem to agree the FreedomBox should do is web filtering for privacy and ad-removal.
-Toward that end, I've put a first draft version of the privoxy web proxy with some customizations up on gitorious.
+Toward that end, we've put a first draft version of the privoxy web proxy with some customizations up on gitorious.